 Impact Assessments (IA) – CanNorth provides extensive services supporting the preparation and regulatory acceptance of Project Descriptions, Technical Proposals, and IAs enabling successful project development.
 Our participation has included completing multi-year baseline environmental and heritage studies, effects assessments, risk assessments, socio-economic studies, mitigation and monitoring planning, habitat compensation planning, report preparation, and regulatory, community, and Indigenous peoples engagement.
 Client examples include Shore Gold Inc., Serafina Energy Ltd., SaskPower, and Fission Uranium Corp.

 Environmental Effects Monitoring (EEM) – CanNorth routinely completes EEM studies at metal mines and has been involved in all stages from the study design of Phase 1 assessments through to Investigation of Cause (IOC) studies.
-Client examples include Cameco Corporation, Orano Canada Inc., Golden Band Resources Inc., and Silver Standard Resources Inc.
+Client examples include Cameco Corporation, Orano Canada Inc., Golden Band Resources Inc., and SSR Mining Inc.

 Environmental Monitoring Programs – CanNorth is an industry leader in Environmental Monitoring Programs and Environmental Performance Reporting to fulfill provincial and federal licensing requirements for mining operations.
 We also provide on-site environmental monitoring and auditing services to ensure regulatory compliance.
 Client examples include Cameco Corporation, Orano Canada Inc., K+S Potash Canada, Saskatchewan Ministry of Highways and Infrastructure, SaskPower, and SaskEnergy.